Halo (safety device): History and development

 In 2009, 2 major accidents happened in top level FIA open wheel series, the fatal accident of Henry Surtees at the Brands Hatch round of the 2009 Formula 2 season and the accident Felipe Massa sustained during qualifying at the 2009 Hungarian Grand Prix.
 The accidents led to calls for additional cockpit protection.

 Initially, the FIA looked into the development of closed cockpit systems, visors, and forward roll structures.
 "Fighter-jet style" screens were largely seen as the least effective early due to problems with flexing too much or shattering, depending on material used.

 During development, the FIA examined three fundamental scenarios—collision between two vehicles, contact between a vehicle and the surrounding environment (such as barriers) and collisions with vehicles and debris.
 Tests demonstrated that the halo system can significantly reduce the risk of injury to the driver.
 In many cases, the system was able to prevent the helmet from coming into contact with a barrier when checked against a series of accidents that had occurred in the past.
 During the study of collisions with vehicles and debris it was found that the halo was able to deflect large objects and provide greater protection against smaller debris.

 Halo system at the Spark SRT05e.
-The halo for the Gen2 car includes a strip of LED lights that indicate the level of power mode the car is in (blue for ATTACK MODE and magenta for Fanboost).
+The halo for the FIA Formula E Championship Gen2 car includes a strip of LED lights that indicate the level of power mode the car is in (blue for ATTACK MODE and magenta for Fanboost).

 In August 2017, the Dallara F2 2018 was presented and was the first to install the halo system.
 The SRT05e Formula E car presented in January 2018 had a halo.
 In November 2018, the 2019 FIA Formula 3 car, which was unveiled in Abu Dhabi, installed the halo as well.
 Beginning in 2021, the Indy Lights' IL-15 began using the halo.